Hobby (HOU) to Galveston Shuttle

 - Sometimes lower fares for transcontinental and overseas flights

-- 30 miles farther — adds approximately 45 minutes to the drive
+- 30 miles farther — adds roughly an hour to the shared shuttle trip

 - 5 terminals — may require Skyway or Subway transfer